ietf-wg-alto/draft-ietf-alto-path-vector/motivation.md

 shared links or switches and share a bottleneck.
 The application hopes to schedule the traffic among multiple flows to get better performance.
 The capacity region information for those flows will benefit the scheduling.
-However, existing cost maps can not reveal such information.
+However, existing cost maps cannot reveal such information.

 Specifically, consider a network as shown in [](#MFUseCase).
 The network has 7 switches (sw1 to sw7) forming a dumb-bell topology.
 Switches sw1/sw3 provide